-4. Dead on Arrival (DOA): Enduser must take this issue up with their original supplier in the country of purpless. try of purchase.

-NEC Authorized Service Station will repair the DOA unit as a Warranty | ECTOR LAMPS AND ACCESSORIES repair, but will not exchange DOA unit with new units.
+Enduser must take this issue up with their original supplier in the country of purchase. repair, but will not exchange DOA unit with new units.

 5. Loan Service Charges and Conditions:

 Upon acceptance of this NEC Projector, Customer agrees to assume liability for this loan unit.